ChristopherA/intro-mac-command-line/part1-basics.md

 Now lets look at the absolute path for the Users Directory:

 ```
-{your computer name}:~ {your user name}$ls /Users
+COMPUTERNAME:~ USERNAME$ls /Users
-{your user name} Shared
+USERNAME Shared
-{your computer name}:~ {your user name}$ 🁢
+COMPUTERNAME:~ USERNAME$ 🁢
 ```

 Now lets add your user name (if it has a space in it try tab completion!):

 ```
-{your computer name}:~ {your user name}$ls /Users/{your user name}
+COMPUTERNAME:~ USERNAME$ls /Users/USERNAME
 Desktop		Downloads	Movies		Pictures
 Documents	Library		Music		  Public
-{your computer name}:~ {your user name}$ 🁢
+COMPUTERNAME:~ USERNAME$ 🁢
 ```

 This is is your current working directory, which is also the default "home" directory that the shell application defaults to, so it gives same exact result as `ls` by itself.

-Your home directory `/Users/{your user name}/` or `~` for short, contains your personal files and directories.
-For example Pictures, Music, Documents, etc. Each of these directories is referenced as /home/{your user name}/{directory name}.
-For example Documents is located at /home/{your user name}/Documents.
+Your home directory `/Users/USERNAME/` or `~` for short, contains your personal files and directories.
+For example Pictures, Music, Documents, etc. Each of these directories is referenced as /home/USERNAME/{directory name}.
+For example Documents is located at /home/USERNAME/Documents.

 This home path will be different for each user of the machine, so there is a shortcut for it that is different for each user, taking them to their home directory.
 This is the tilde character `~`.
-Thus `ls`, `ls /Users/{your user name}/` and 'ls ~` all give the same result.
+Thus `ls`, `ls /Users/USERNAME/` and 'ls ~` all give the same result.

 Like with directories, files are referenced in the same way, for example a file named temp.txt located at the home directory of the user christophera can be referenced using the full path `/Users/christopher/temp.txt` or `~/temp.txt` by that user.

 Both files and directories can be referenced using their absolute paths from everywhere in the system.
 Additionally one can access them using only their name if it is in the same directory.
-For example, if your current working directory is `~` when using the terminal, you can access `/Users/{your user name}/temp.txt` file by entering just `temp.txt`.
+For example, if your current working directory is `~` when using the terminal, you can access `/Users/USERNAME/temp.txt` file by entering just `temp.txt`.

 Changing Working Directory
 --------------------------